 The Dutch VOC

-Because the journey across oceans were so risky, tradesmen were offered a part of the profit.
+Because the journey across oceans was so risky, tradesmen were offered a part of the profit.
 The papers that represented these profits in the company were soon worth a lot of money and people started trading these bonds.
 The VOC became the first company in the world that sold stocks of the company.